The Bankrate promise

 It might be possible to cancel a credit card application—but you have to act fast.
 In many cases, it takes credit issuers just a few minutes to complete a hard credit inquiry on your account and decide whether to approve your application.
 By then, it will be too late to request that your application be canceled.

-Here’s how to cancel a credit card application: Call the credit issuer’s customer service line, talk to a representative and ask them to cancel your application.
+As soon as you realize you need to cancel your credit card application, assuming it isn’t too late, call the credit issuer’s customer service line.
+You will need to talk to a representative and ask them to cancel your application.
 If the bank or credit card company has not yet made a decision on whether to accept or decline your application—perhaps because your application is currently pending or under review—the customer service representative might be able to cancel your credit card application.

 What to do if you can’t cancel a credit card application